 - 1. Analogue linear input where 0V = zero speed and 5V = max speed. - 2.
 Digital pulse input to MS3Pro - MS3Pro collects speed value from remote CAN device - 4.
 MS3Pro collects pulse data from remote CAN device - 7.8.1.1 Analogue linear input A 0-5V signal is applied to one of the analogue inputs.
 Some aftermarket speedometers have an analog output that can be used for this purpose.
 This can also apply to Pitot tube type speed indicators.
-Set the analogue sensor input channel, the full scale speed, and the smoothing lag factor. - 7.8.1.2 Digital pulse input This is most easily achieved with a hall-type sensor applied to one of the frequency or switched digital inputs.
+Set the analogue sensor input channel, the full scale speed, and the smoothing lag factor. - 7.8.1.2 Digital pulse input to MS3Pro This is most easily achieved with a hall-type sensor applied to one of the frequency or switched digital inputs.
 Analogue sensor should be set to Off and the 0-5V input pin specified as the Input.
 Set wheel diameter, VSS position, number of teeth and lag factor.
 There are many options for mounting a reluctor and sensor on the vehicle; two basic categories exist wheel mounted and driveline mounted.

 Wheel mounted Select this when your sensor is picking up on a shaft spinning at the same speed as the wheels.
-Possibly the simplest option here is a gear tooth sensor (such as our Hall effect crankshaft position sensors) in close proximity to the back of the wheel studs, or a pre-existing ABS reluctor.
+Possibly the simplest option here is a gear tooth sensor (such as the Honeywell 1GT101DC) in close proximity to the back of the wheel studs, or a pre-existing ABS reluctor.

 Driveline mounted Select this when your sensor is picking up on a shaft before the final drive gear. e.g. gearbox output shaft, driveshaft.
 (This is most likely the setting to use for RWD transmission mounted sensors.)
 Many transmissions already offer a VSS output.
 If this is suitable, you may be able to just tap into this.
-Alternatively, you could add a trigger wheel on the output flange and one of our Hall effect crankshaft position sensors.
+Alternatively, you could add a magnet on the output flange and a hall sensor.